 History 101: Operation Gomorrah

-Hamburg was a chief target for Allied bombers during World War II due to its large port, munitions factories, and transportation links.
-After studying what, The British decided to use the same techniques on Hamburg that were employed by the Luftwaffe during their bombing of Coventry (Coventry Blitz) in 1940.
-The air raids began on the 24th of July but were most severe on the night of July 27, 1943, when the RAF Bomber Command hit targets first with explosive bombs to open roofs, and cut through streets & water supplies(making it hard for firefighters to respond), then followed up with incendiary bombs.
-Temperatures of nearly 1000°C set the streets ablaze, uprooted trees, and cars were tossed into superheated air.
-In three hours, the inferno killed approximately 35,000 people, and reduced 21 square kilometers of Hamburg to rubble and ashes.
-At the end of the eight-day bombing campaign, which included US raids, about 42,000 people had perished and countless were left homeless.
-The firebombing of Dresden that took place two years later is more well-known, but more people died in Hamburg.
-The attack was given the codename âOperation Gomorrahâ after the biblical city of Gomorrah, which was completely consumed by fire and brimstone by divine judgement.
+Hamburg was a key target for Allied bombers during World War II due to its large port, munitions factories, and transportation links.
+The British employed the same techniques on Hamburg that the Luftwaffe used during their bombing of Coventry (Coventry Blitz) in 1940.
+The air raids began on July 24 but were most severe on the night of July 27, 1943, when RAF Bomber Command hit targets with explosive bombs to break open roofs and cut off streets and water supplies, making it difficult for firefighters to respond.
+This was followed by incendiary bombs that ignited fires across the city.
+Temperatures reached nearly 1,000°C, setting streets ablaze, uprooting trees, and hurling cars into superheated air.
+In just three hours, the inferno killed approximately 35,000 people and reduced 21 square kilometers of Hamburg to rubble.
+By the end of the eight-day bombing campaign, which included US air raids, around 42,000 people had died, and countless more were left homeless.
+While the firebombing of Dresden is more widely known, more people died in Hamburg.
+The attack, codenamed “Operation Gomorrah,” referenced the biblical city of Gomorrah, which was destroyed by fire and brimstone as divine judgment.

 Directions

-Your next stop is Nikolaifleet (18) which is best observed from the HolzbrĂŒcke.
-Youâll be walking a distance of 300 m.
+Your next stop is Nikolaifleet (18) which is best observed from the Holzbrücke.
+Head west on Willy-Brandt-Straße and turn left onto Holzbrücke.
+You’ll be walking a distance of 170 m.

 18. Nikolaifleet

-You’ve now arrived at one of the most photogenic locations of our free Hamburg walking tour.
-The Nikolaifleet is the prettiest one of Hamburg’s canals.
-It used to be the main river mouth where the waters of the Alster flowed into the Elbe River.
-Get your cameras ready here as the gentle curve of Nikolaifleet and the backside of the buildings on DeichstraĂe provides an unforgettable view.
+You’ve now arrived at one of the most photogenic locations on our Hamburg walking tour.
+Nikolaifleet is the prettiest of Hamburg’s canals and was once the main river mouth where the waters of the Alster flowed into the Elbe River.

 Directions

-19. DeichstraĂe
+19. Deichstraße

-One of my very favorite things to do in Hamburg is taking a stroll on DeichstraĂe.
-This former 14th-century merchant street is a throwback to âOld Hamburgâ and provides a peek into the cityâs Hanseatic past.
-It was here in the warehouse of the house at No. 42 that a fire broke out in 1842, a fire that turned into a huge conflagration lasting several days and left approximately 20,000 people homeless
+One of my favorite things to do in Hamburg is to take a stroll down Deichstraße.
+This former 14th-century merchant street is a throwback to ‘Old Hamburg’ and provides a glimpse into the city’s Hanseatic past.

 Fun Fact

-The Hanseatic League was an alliance of trading guilds that established a trade monopoly along the coast of Northern Europe in the Middle Ages.
-By joining the Hanseatic League, Hamburgâs fortunes flourished and it became the leading German trading and warehousing city between the North Sea and the Baltic Sea.
+The Hanseatic League was an alliance of trading guilds that established a trade monopoly along the coast of Northern Europe during the Middle Ages.
+By joining the Hanseatic League, Hamburg’s fortunes flourished, making it the leading German trading and warehousing city between the North Sea and the Baltic Sea.

 Directions